samuelthomas2774/nxapi/docs/lib/index.md

 This function is used to set the user agent string to use for non-Nintendo API requests.
 Any project using nxapi (including as a dependency of another project) must call this function with an appropriate user agent string segment.
 See [user agent strings](../../README.md#user-agent-strings).

+#### `addUserAgentFromPackageJson`

+This function is used to set the user agent string to use for non-Nintendo API requests using data from a package.json file.
+A string, URL object or the package.json data can be provided, as well as optional additional data.
+If a string/URL is provided this will return a Promise that will be resolved once the user agent is updated.
+See [user agent strings](../../README.md#user-agent-strings).

 #### `version`

 nxapi's version number.